-This move will lead to uniformity among properties.
+This leads to uniformity among properties.
 How is it fair under the current system when one group of properties is paying property taxes based upon an assessed value that was recently updated based upon comparable sales within their area while others within the County are paying on assessed values that may be three or four years old and may not reflect current market value?

-Going to an annual form of revaluation will help my office stay efficient.
-When I became Assessor in 1998 the office had 17 employees including the Assessor and there were about 40,000 real property parcels within Okanogan County.
-Currently we have 13 employees including myself and 48,000 real property parcels.
-So we have had a 24% reduction in staff while the County parcel count has grown by 20%.
+In 1998, the office had 17 employees including the Assessor and there were about 40,000 real property parcels within Okanogan County.
+Currently we have 13 employees and 52,271 real property parcels.
+So we have had a 24% reduction in staff while the County parcel count has grown by 24%.
 If the County parcel count continues to increase, and it will, I may have to add an employee to help with the increased workload.
-Under an annual revaluation system, only 1/6 of the county or 8,000 parcels are required to be physically inspected while the remaining 5/6 of the County may be statistically updated.
-Having to physically inspect 8,000 parcels will free up one of my employees to work on sales verification and statistical review.
-I will not need to hire any new employees using an annual revaluation system.
-If we stay on the present system, I will eventually have to.
+Under an annual revaluation system, only 1/6 of the county (approximately 9,000 parcels) are required to be physically inspected while the remaining 5/6 of the County will be statistically updated.

 Okanogan County Assessor

 Click here to email the Assessor